 You commit a probation violation when you ignore, avoid, refuse, or otherwise break the terms of your probation at any time during the probationary period.
 There are two kinds of probation violations: Technical and Substantive.

 Substantive violations occur when you commit a new crime while on probation.
 This type of violation is the more serious of the two types, and there’s no statute of limitations on a crime you committed while on probation.
 You can be arrested and convicted of a new crime you committed while on probation at any time.
-Examples of new crimes include shoplifting, driving drunk, or using, possessing, or selling illegal drugs (any type of drug crime for that matter), domestic violence.
+Examples of new crimes include shoplifting, driving drunk, or using, possessing, or selling illegal drugs (any type of drug crime for that matter), and domestic violence.

 If an officer believes you’ve committed a new crime, they could immediately place you under arrest and file an Affidavit of Violation of a Department of Corrections Violation Report.
-In this affidavit they’ll give their sworn statement on how you violated the terms of your probation.
-This can be used against you in court, since courts will have to prove that you willfully and substantially violated your probation with non-hearsay evidence.
+In this affidavit, they’ll give their sworn statement on how you violated the terms of your probation.
+This can be used against you in court since courts will have to prove that you willfully and substantially violated your probation with non-hearsay evidence.

 If the violation is more serious, your probation officer may determine that your violation will require a probation hearing.
 In these hearings, your case will be decided solely by a judge.
-The judge will factor in your past history of behavior while on probation and relevant circumstances of the alleged violation.
+The judge will factor in your past history of behavior while on probation and the relevant circumstances of the alleged violation.

-Technical violations are less severe, and are most often related to your failure to meet the conditions of your probation.
+Technical violations are less severe and are most often related to your failure to meet the conditions of your probation.
 Common probation violations include: